 The latest Five Year Housing Land Assessment (July 2013) indicates that the housing land supply is 2.8 years.
 The five year requirement (2013-2018) is 4,550 dwellings with 2,575 already provided, leaving 1,975 to be provided.
 Since that time, planning permission has been granted for 1,271 more homes, some of which could potentially be completed within 5 years and in that case would count towards the five year supply.
 However, this still leaves a shortfall in relation to the five year requirement.
-Accordingly, only limited weight can be afforded to Policy RAP1, and in these circumstances the NPPF requires applications to be considered in the context of the presumption in favour of sustainable development.
-This states at paragraph 14 that, where the development plan policies are out of date, permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies of the NPPF.
+Accordingly Policy RAP1 is clearly out of date and in these circumstances the NPPF requires applications to be considered in the context of the presumption in favour of sustainable development.
+That means granting planning permission unless either:

+- any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole; or - specific policies in the NPPF indicate development should be restricted.